Doing our part to ensure that food grown and made goes to feeding people, whenever possible

-“Today, in a world dealing with the lasting repercussions of the coronavirus (COVID-19) pandemic, the number of people facing hunger has increased significantly,” said Chief Sustainability Officer Amy Senter.
-“Around the world we’re working with the farmers who grow our ingredients, the people who make our foods and those who enjoy them to, together, make sure no food is wasted.”
+This disparity is even more pronounced as the world deals with the lasting repercussions of the COVID-19 pandemic.
+As the number of people facing hunger has increased significantly around the world, we’re working with the farmers who grow our ingredients, the people who make our foods and those who enjoy them to, together, make sure no food is wasted.

-All along our value chain, Kellogg is reducing food loss and organic waste, which includes animal feed, to ensure that as much food as possible goes to feeding people.
-Following are some of the ways we’ve contributed:
+All along our value chain, Kellogg is reducing food loss and organic waste, including animal feed, to ensure that as much food as possible goes to feeding people:

 - In Mexico, Kellogg partnered with the Mexico Food Bank Network to rescue fruits and vegetables from agricultural lands to provide people with more than 35 million servings of fresh fruits and vegetables that were at risk of being lost but able to be consumed.